edom/work/edom.github.io/deploy.md

 - [Ansible]({% link ansible.md %})
 - [Logging]({% link logging.md %})

+## Fabric vs Ansible

+From the user's point of view, Fabric is a python library, whereas Ansible is YAML-driven framework.

 ## What is DevOps?

 XML is not suitable for declarative DevOps.